SSDD-2025/Grupo-16/README.md

 ````sh
 docker login -u <dockerhub-username>
 ````
 where `<dockerhub-username>` is your docker username account.
-The difference between this way and the previous one, is that here you will need to enter your password or your `Personal Access Token (PAT)`.
+This differs from the previous method by entering your password or `Personal Access Token (PAT)`.

-In case you preffer authenticate yourself by a PAT, first you will have to create a new one:
+If you prefer to authenticate using a PAT, you'll first need to create a new one:

 i) Go to [dockerhub](https://hub.docker.com/) and login.